Add To Favorites

 Explore life underwater!
 Marvel at marine plants and creatures.
 Bring on the scuba-diving equipment for this colorful crayon resist!

 The seas are full of wonderful creatures, of many different sizes, shapes, and colors.
 Many ocean creatures are very different from those that on the land.
-Find information about the undersea ecosystem.
-Sketch your favorite marine creatures with Crayola® Crayons.
+Students find information about the undersea ecosystem and sketch their favorite marine creatures with Crayola® Crayons.

-What kinds of undersea equipment would you need in order to breathe and be comfortable at great ocean depths?
-Gather information about scuba diving and the equipment used to dive in deep water.
+Ask students what kinds of undersea equipment they would need in order to breathe and be comfortable at great ocean depths?
+Students gather information about scuba diving and the equipment used to dive in deep water.

-On white drawing paper, illustrate several of the plants and animals that you learned about.
+On white construction paper, students illustrate several of the plants and animals that they learned about.
 Show their varied colors and shapes.
 Press hard on your crayons for rich, deep color.
-Include yourself in the picture, wearing scuba-diving equipment.
+Students include themselves in the picture, wearing scuba-diving equipment.

 Cover a table with recycled newspaper.
-Use Crayola Washable Watercolors and Paint Brushes to paint the sea around your creatures.
-Using a blue or green wash (a watery mix of paint), paint directly over your crayon drawing.
+Students use Crayola Washable Watercolors to paint the sea around their creatures.
+Using a blue or green wash (a watery mix of paint), paint directly over the crayon drawing.
 The crayons will resist the watercolor, and brightly show through.
 Dry.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho